OkellO1999/vsla/README.md

 Developer Name: Okello Emmanuel (Both front end and back-end) the project is a multi-group management system i.e many groups can be registered by the system admin of this system.

+Begin by downloading the achieve file or clone this repository to access the system.
+Import the database found in folder (Database_file) Database Name is info_system

 Data flow:
 Below is how data will be flowig in this system:-
    -The system admin registers a group.